jasonjgeiger/VoiceAPI/README.md

 ```

 ## Notes
-- The API key must be set in the environment variable `ELEVENLABS_API_KEY`.
+- The API key is saved in the `.env` file and must be loaded with `source .env` before running the server.
 - Only one audio playback can run at a time; new requests will stop the previous playback.
+- If you need to change your API key, you can rerun the install script or edit the `.env` file directly.